 In 2013, Timmons Group formed a Design-Build team consisting of Faulconer Construction Company and MEB Contractors as the Builders with Timmons Group as the Designer.
 The Faulconer/Timmons Group/MEB team has proposed to implement the James River Water Project following the guidelines of the Virginia Private-Public Education Facilities and Infrastructure Act (PPEA).
-This project is planned to start construction in the fall of 2015 with completion in the fall of 2017.

 The JRWP will be implemented in four sub projects as follows: